Mohamadaliibrahim/language_practice_bot/README.md

    - **Welcome Screen**: Click the **Start** button to begin.
    - **Select Language**: Choose the language you want to practice.
+   - **Levels and XP Progression**: Answer 15 questions per level, starting from Beginner and progressing to Fluent.
+A progress bar will track your progress within each level.
    - **Answer Questions**: Select the correct translation for each English word presented.
    - **Get Feedback**: After each question, you'll receive immediate feedback.
    - **Stop Quiz**: You can click the **Stop Quiz** button at any time to end the quiz and see your results.